jisungbin/AndroidxComposeCompilerPlugin/README.md

 ## AndroidxComposeCompilerPlugin

-It is updated daily with the latest commits using [aosp-compose-autofetcher](https://github.com/jisungbin/aosp-compose-autofetcher).
+It is updated daily with the latest commits using [aosp-compose-autofetcher](https://github.com/jisungbin/aosp-compose-autofetcher). (todo)